-Especially in less densely populated areas or for less mobile people a video conference system can ease the access to lots of services, such as medical advice, education, government services or judiciary.
+Especially in less densely populated areas or for less mobile people a video conference system can ease the access to lots of advice, education and government or legal services.
 All these services can be used without leaving the house when a smart home video communication system is successfully implemented.
-Possible advantages of a video conference system are: The use of video enables authentication of the participating parties, people with disabilities can more readily access public services, long waiting queues in public buildings are avoided, and more comprehensive care than via telephone can be provided.
+Possible advantages of a video conference system include enabling authentication of the participating parties, more readily accessible public services for people with disabilities, avoiding long waiting queues in public buildings, and more comprehensive care than can be provided via telephone.
 Once installed, this system may also be used for educational purposes, to communicate with family or to enable surveillance of one’s property.

 The main goal of the Smart Home Video Communication is to enable people to communicate with people and observe places face to face without the need to travel to meet them.
-Thereby, it supports mainly elderly and diabled peopl.
+Thereby, it supports mainly elderly and disabled people.
 Besides that, the solution achieves the benefits listed below.
-Whereas some benefits are likely to be fulfiled with a basic implementation of the solution, the fulfilment of the potential benefits depends on the functions implemented in a specific project.
+Whereas some benefits are likely to be fulfilled with a basic implementation of the solution, the fulfillment of the potential benefits depends on the functions implemented in a specific project.

 Improving social integration

 Reducing need for travel